France presses for euro area bonds as crisis salve

 BRUSSELS France's Francois Hollande will push a proposal for mutualising European debt at an informal summit of EU leaders in Brussels this week, increasing pressure on German Chancellor Angela Merkel to drop her opposition to the idea.

-The new French president raised the idea of bonds jointly underwritten by all euro zone member states during G8 talks at the weekend and intends to raise it again when EU leaders meet on May 23, even if it goes against Merkel's wishes.
+Senior EU and U.S. officials said the new French president raised the idea of bonds jointly underwritten by all euro zone member states during G8 talks at the weekend and would again raise it when EU leaders meet in Brussels on May 23.

-"I will outline all growth proposals at this informal meeting," Hollande told reporters at the end of the G8 talks in Camp David on Saturday, referring to the Wednesday summit.

-"Within this packet of proposals there will be eurobonds and I will not be alone in proposing them.
-I had confirmation on this at the G8."

-He is expected to have firm backing from Italian Prime Minister Mario Monti, Spain's Mariano Rajoy and the European Commission, long a backer of euro bonds.
+He is expected to have firm backing from Italian Prime Minister Mario Monti, Spanish Prime Minister Mariano Rajoy and the European Commission, which has long been a backer of euro bonds.

-Germany opposes any early move, saying more progress is needed on coordinating fiscal policies across the euro zone.
-It has the backing of the Netherlands, Finland and other states.
+Germany opposes any early move, saying much more progress is needed on coordinating fiscal policies across the euro zone first.
+It has the backing of the Netherlands, Finland and others.

 The rapid deterioration in the euro zone debt crisis over the past month, with Greece's potential exit from the 17-country currency bloc no longer taboo, has brought the idea back to the forefront, with many economists and policymakers arguing it would be one of the best ways of restoring market confidence.